High Time (horse): Race career

 High Time made seven starts at age two at a time when this was considered a light campaign.
-His only victory came on June 24, 1918 in the Hudson Stakes at Aqueduct, when he "spreadeagled the field" to win in :58 2/5 for five furlongs, breaking the stakes record by two seconds and the track record by two-fifths.
+His only victory came on June 24, 1918, in the Hudson Stakes at Aqueduct, when he "spreadeagled the field" to win in :58 2/5 for five furlongs, breaking the stakes record by two seconds and the track record by two-fifths.
 He also placed third in the Great American Stakes.

 Stud career

 Little was expected of High Time at stud and he had very limited opportunities in his first few years.
 This changed when his first crop reached racing age and started to win.
 Chinn brought a part interest in the stallion and relocated him to his Himyar Stud in Kentucky.
 In 1926, Chinn paid $50,000 to buy-out the remaining half interest.
 Chinn was later forced to disperse his stock and High Time was sold in 1931 to Charles T. Fisher for $50,000, an unexpected bargain for a stallion valued at $100,000.
 High Time stood at Dixiana Farm for the remainder of his career.

 High Time became known as a source of speed and was the leading sire in North America of 1928.
 He also ranked in the top 20 on 12 other occasions.
 His get included Hall of Famer and two-time American Horse of the Year Sarazen and 1928 Champion Two Year Old Colt High Strung.
 Over half of his 289 progeny won at the age of two.

 High Time was also the leading broodmare sire in 1936 and 1940.
 His daughters produced multiple winners such as True North, Top Row and Eight Thirty.

-High Time died of natural causes on November 23, 1937 at the age of 21.
+High Time died of natural causes on November 23, 1937, at the age of 21.
 He is buried in an unmarked grave on the grounds of Dixiana Farm in Lexington, Kentucky.

 Pedigree

-High Time is inbred (3S x 3S x 2D) to Domino, meaning this stallion appears twice in the third generation of the sire's side of the pedigree and once in the second generation.
+High Time is inbred 3S x 3S x 2D to the stallion Domino, meaning that he appears third generation twice on the sire side of his pedigree, and second generation once on the dam side of his pedigree.

 Such a high degree of inbreeding is unusual and may have contributed to his unsoundness.